rolandreichart/site/General Terms and Conditions.md

 “SaaS” is an abbreviation for Software-as-a-Service and means Software that can be accessed via the Internet which is maintained by a software supplier.

 “SLO” means Service Level Objective and refers to the commitment we make with regards to the monthly uptime percentage of the Cloudomation Platform.

-“SLO Check Script” means a script which can be executed to test the availability of the Cloudomation Platform.
-With the SLO Check Script, you can check if we are in compliance with our SLO (Service Level Objective).
-The SLO Check Script is provided by us for you to run at your own discretion.
-The SLO Check Script produces logs that are accepted as proof of Downtime by us.

 “Standard Subscription Package” means the second tier paid Subscription Package.
 It includes a medium amount of Token as well as a Standard Support Package as described in the section Support.